Overview of Vampire: The Eternal Struggle

 Scarce: When a Methuselah moves a scarce vampire from her uncontrolled region to her ready region during her influence phase, she must burn 3 pool for every other vampire of the same clan already in play.

 Slave: Some minions are identified as slaves to a specified clan.
 A slave cannot take a directed action if his controller doesn't control a ready member of the specified clan.
-Also, if a member of the specified clan controlled by the same Methuselah is blocked, the controller can tap the slave to cancel the combat and to untap the acting vampire and have the slave enter combat with the blocking minion instead.
+Also, if a member of the specified clan controlled by the same Methuselah is blocked, the controller can lock the slave to cancel the combat and to unlock the acting vampire and have the slave enter combat with the blocking minion instead.

 Sterile: Sterile vampires cannot take actions to put other vampires in play.